Investment Return Calculator

-This calculator helps you model how an investment may grow over time.
-It separates principal from return, shows a year by year balance path, and lets you compare multiple scenarios before saving or sharing the result.
+This calculator helps you model how an investment may grow over time using an initial balance, expected annual return, investment period, compounding frequency, and optional recurring contributions.
+It separates principal from return, shows a year-by-year balance path, and lets you compare multiple scenarios before saving the result.

 How to use this calculator